Let’s be honest; you don’t ever hear the kids screaming, “Muuum not another beach holiday, please!”

 2. Far West Adventure

-If they’re begging for a more rugged and raw adventure (likely the boys), show them firsthand what it’s truly like to live on the land 1800 kilometres west of Brisbane – in comparison to a 450m2 house block in the ‘burbs – in the remote Far West.
+If they’re begging for a more rugged and raw adventure, show them firsthand what it’s truly like to live on the land 1800 kilometres west of Brisbane – in comparison to a 450m2 house block in the ‘burbs – in the remote Far West.
 Then, show them how easy it is to gain a new outback mate as you pass through friendly Stonehenge, Jundah and Betoota.

 Spot the aircraft hangers parked out front of the Birdsville Hotel and let all that pent-up long drive energy out with an afternoon playing in the Simpson Desert.
 Don’t forget to snap the obligatory ‘oh what a feeling’ photo on top of the Big Red sand dune.